itsdomlo/Beef-Stock/README.md

 - As a user, I want to buy/sell a stock.
 - As a user, I want to add/remove stocks I bought/sold to/from my portfolio.
 - As a user, I want to view the summary of my portfolio.
+- As an admin, I want to add the trading accounts to a database.
 - (To be implemented) As a user, I want to save my progress in the account, and retrieve it when I quit and login again.